 One need not look farther than the faces of meth users to understand the drug’s destructive force.
 Meth causes the blood vessels to constrict, cutting off normal blood flow throughout the body.
 The result is rapid physical deterioration that is enough to make your stomach turn.
 Gray, sallow, and wrinkled skin makes users look 10 to 20 years older in a matter of months.
 Some meth users pick at their skin, believing there are bugs crawling beneath it, causing small sores and scabs all over their bodies.
 Poor diet, bad personal hygiene, and tooth-grinding produce “meth mouth,” a reference to the broken, discolored, and rotting teeth common among even short-term regular methamphetamine users.

-Combine these physical effects with the propensity for violence, anxiety, and paranoia associated with meth use and, no matter how you define it, even one use is neither casual nor recreational.
+Combine these physical effects with the propensity for violence, anxiety, and paranoia associated with meth use and, no matter how you define it, meth use can hardly be considered casual or recreational.
 A movie, a dinner out with friends – that’s recreation.
-You don’t dabble in meth without taking a shortcut to addiction.
+You don’t dabble in meth without facing a very real risk of addiction.